Sub-IoT/Sub-IoT-Stack/README.md

 Further up in the stack are the DLL layer, the transport layer and the network layer.

-Next to this layer there is also a hwardware abstraction layer.
+Next to this layer there is also a hardware abstraction layer.
 The HAL directory should contain the hardware abstraction layer API and its implementations.
 At the moment this contains code from TI's driverlib and some functions for button, leds, rtc, system and uart handling.
 Support for multiple hardware platforms is not implemented at the moment and should be discussed eventually.
 There is also a basic logging functionality defined in log.h which allows logging to UART.
 (This should be expanded to allow specifying for example the layer and the log level.)